nikolaypavlov/MLPNeuralNet/README.md

 The following instructions describe how to setup and install `MLPNeuralNet` using [CocoaPods](http://cocoapods.org/).
 It is written for Xcode 5 and the iOS 7.x(+) SDK.
 If you are not familiar with CocoaPods, just clone the repository and import `MLPNeuralNet` directly as a subproject.

 ##Installing through CocoaPods
-[CocoaPods](http://cocoapods.org) is a dependency manager for iOS and OS X projects.
 Please add the following line to your *Podfile*.

 ```
 pod 'MLPNeuralNet', '~> 1.0.0'
 ```

 ##Installing through Carthage
-[Carthage](http://www.github.com/carthage/carthage) is a dependency manager for iOS and OS X projects.
 Please add the following line to your *Cartfile*.

 ```
 github "nikolaypavlov/MLPNeuralNet" "master"